 We pride ourselves on being bold in our words and actions in supporting the ‘Goalball Family’ on their transformational journeys.
 We are committed to challenging other inequalities and reducing the barriers to participation and improving the life chances of all people with a visual impairment (V.I.).

 It is an exciting time to join Goalball U.K., with the IBSA World Games taking place in Birmingham in August 2023.
-As hosts both U.K. goalball teams have a guaranteed opportunity to qualify for Paris 2024 as well as showcase our sport across the home nations.
+As hosts, both U.K. goalball teams have a guaranteed opportunity to qualify for Paris 2024 as well as showcase our sport across the home nations.
 This role will be integral to our success in these games and beyond.

 Context to the Role